AHMEDHANSHI/code-challenge/README.md

+CODE-CHALLENGE WEEK-ONE
-Here is the default code challenge for the javascript engine
+Here is the default code challengeS for the javascript WEEK-ONE challenge

 The 3 programs are:
 1.speed detector program
 2.marks grading program
 3.tax calculator program

+author:ahmed mohamed